Mattress for Side Sleepers

 1. Latex mattresses

 A latex mattress is created using one of two methods: the Dunlop method or the Talalay method.
 The Dunlop method involves pouring latex into a mold and then vulcanizing or curing it with heat.
 The Talalay method is slightly more complex; it involves first mixing the latex with chemicals to create a frothy mixture, then pouring it into a mold and freezing it.
 Once the latex is frozen, it is warmed and vulcanized.
-While both methods have their benefits, many experts believe that the Dunlop method results in a higher-quality mattress that is 100% natural, durable, and comfortable.
+While both methods have their benefits, many experts believe that the Dunlop method results in a higher-quality mattress that is durable and supportive.

 The lifespan of a latex mattress depends on the type of latex used.
-While synthetic and blended latex mattresses usually last around 6-10 years, a natural latex mattress has a lifespan of about 15 to 20 years.
+While synthetic and blended latex mattresses usually last around 6–10 years, a natural latex mattress has a lifespan of about 15–20 years.

 2. Memory Foam mattresses

-Made from polyurethane, a memory foam mattress (visco-elastic foam) combine layers of memory foam with springs or support foam.
-These mattresses use your body heat to soften and respond to pressure and cushioning areas like the hips and shoulders, hence providing remarkable support and comfort.
+Made from polyurethane, a typical memory foam mattress (viscoelastic foam) combines layers of memory foam with springs or support foam.
+These mattresses use your body heat to soften and respond to pressure, cushioning areas like the hips and shoulders, hence providing remarkable support and comfort.

 Mattresses made of memory foam provide support where you need it most.
 As a result, it helps reduce the amount of pressure on your joints, helping to alleviate pain and improve circulation.

 Memory foam mattresses are not waterproof.
 Therefore, they do not help with accidental water spillage and moisture.
-They require a lot of maintenance and care that even a little negligence can disrupt their lifespan.
+They require a lot of maintenance and care, and even a little negligence might disrupt their lifespan.

 3. Gel-infused memory foam mattresses